HireTea

 Tracker group Indexed hubs Example companies Tracker advice

-Interview handoff tracking 16 Walmart, Amazon, The Home Depot, FedEx, and Target Save the handoff channel, invite date, interviewer title, and preparation topic instead of treating the application as finished.
+Interview handoff tracking 41 Amazon, The Home Depot, FedEx, CVS Health, and Costco Wholesale Save the handoff channel, invite date, interviewer title, and preparation topic instead of treating the application as finished.

-Local-site tracking 6 McDonald's, Marriott International, Chipotle Mexican Grill, Chick-fil-A, and Hilton Worldwide Keep the location, operator, property, department, and local contact in the same row so broad company notes do not replace the current posting.
+Local-site tracking 17 McDonald's, Kroger, Marriott International, Chipotle Mexican Grill, and Chick-fil-A Keep the location, operator, property, department, and local contact in the same row so broad company notes do not replace the current posting.

-Fast-response tracking 3 UPS, Walt Disney Parks, and Dollar General Record the same-day or 24-48 hour next action immediately, then set a follow-up date before the message thread gets buried.
+Fast-response tracking 6 Target, UPS, Walt Disney Parks, Publix, and Dollar General Record the same-day or 24-48 hour next action immediately, then set a follow-up date before the message thread gets buried.

 Category view